fastoch/Linux/Shell_ninja.md

 My favorite shell is fish (**F**riendly **I**nteractive **SH**ell).
 The default shell for most Linux distributions is Bash (**B**ourne-**A**gain **SH**ell).

+---

+# Changing default shell

+`chsh -l` will list all the shells currently installed on your machine
+`cat /etc/shells` also displays the currently available shells

+`chsh -s /bin/fish` will make fish your default shell, reboot to apply the change

+`grep username /etc/passwd` shows the current default shell

+---

 # Basic commands

 ## touch